 Dining out in Chicago isn’t only about deliciousness.

-It's also about style, ambience and creativity.
-These six "beauty spots" prove our point, from industrial chic and bohemian glam to Hollywood opulence and contemporary sumptuousness.
+It’s also about style, ambience and creativity.
+These six beautiful spots prove our point, from industrial chic and bohemian glam to Hollywood opulence and contemporary sumptuousness.

 The Allis, courtesy of Soho House